UK Covid infections lowest since mid-December

 Figures had risen from about 1,100 a day in mid-February to nearly 2,400 by the end of March, but they have since dropped to about 860 admissions each day.

-Meanwhile, the number of hospital patients with the virus in intensive care stands at around 200.
+The number of hospital patients with the virus in intensive care stands at around 200.

+Meanwhile, another survey by the ONS suggests many people previously considered to be clinically extremely vulnerable to Covid and who were asked to shield at home earlier in the pandemic are continuing to take precautions to protect themselves.

+And around one in 10 of the 1,036 people surveyed said they were still following the shielding advice, even though it ended in 2021.